How to reduce income tax in the UK using tax-efficient investments

 Unlike the EIS and SEIS, VCTs are listed investment vehicles that facilitate investment into a collection of eligible early-stage companies.
 As VCTs are overseen by a fund manager, additional fund management fees are often required from investors.

 In return for investing into a VCT, investors can benefit from a range of tax reliefs, and whilst not as extensive or generous as those of the EIS and SEIS, these do include income tax relief of up to 30% on investments up to £200,000 per tax year.
+This relief not only serves as a valuable deduction but also reduces the overall taxable income of higher-rate taxpayers.

 Example: If an individual investor were to invest the maximum annual investment limit of £200,000 into a VCT, they could potentially claim back up to £60,000 from their annual income tax bill.
 To qualify for this tax relief, investors must hold their VCT shares for at least five years.